Local-first notes, loose by design

 Small actions stay small.

-New note, new post-it, image insert, workspace switch, and autosave all happen with very little ceremony.
+New note, new Post-It note, image insert, checklist, bookmark, drawing, workspace switch, and autosave all happen with very little ceremony.
 The app feels closer to moving paper around a desk than maintaining a database.

 • Separate workspaces keep topics apart without hiding the spatial layout that helps you remember things.